MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 1. Apply this configuration setting by tacking on the `.enableQueryMetrics(properties.isQueryMetricsEnabled())` builder method in `cosmosConfig`.

-1. Direct mode connectivity is recommended for minimum latency and maximum throughput, so you can configure that in the client builder as well.
+1. We recommend Direct mode connectivity for minimum latency and maximum throughput, so you can configure that in the client builder as well.

 1. After the advanced configuration in `cosmosConfig` is complete, trigger client creation by calling `build()` on the configuration structure.
 This generates an Azure Cosmos DB client instance that's based on your configuration settings.

-1. The last step in defining the configuration process is to add an `@Override` method `getDatabaseName()`, which returns the name of your Azure Cosmos DB database as a string.
+1. The last step in defining the configuration process is to add an `@Override` method,  `getDatabaseName()`, which returns the name of your Azure Cosmos DB database as a string.

-### Customizing the configuration
+### Customize the configuration

 You can also customize the configuration to change the connection mode, maximum connection pool size, request timeout, and so on, as shown in the following example: